Ground Wasps: Identification, Holes, Nest Removal & Sting Treatment Guide

 Important: Never seal a yellow jacket nest entrance without treating it first.
 Workers trapped inside will chew through walls, floors, or insulation to find another exit — potentially into your home.

-For more removal strategies, see our guides on how to get rid of wasps and what kills wasps instantly.
+For more removal strategies, see our guides on how to get rid of wasps, what kills wasps instantly, and our complete wasp nest removal guide.

 Ground Wasp Sting Treatment